SkylineCommunications/dataminer-docs/dataminer-overview/Pricing/Pricing_Commercial_Models.md

 > [!TIP]
 > See also: [Usage-based services](xref:Pricing_Usage_based_service)

 DataMiner's usage-based services offers a flexible and transparent software utilization offering.
-The utilization of the different services is measured in **DataMiner Credits**.
+The utilization of the different services is measured in **DataMiner credits**.
 These credits, allocated to an organization, can be used across various services, adapting monthly to meet evolving needs and priorities.

 By default, it works on a Pay-per-Use model, where the number of credits consumed matches the actual utilization measured or recorded in any given month.